guusj/books/Warbreaker_BrandonSanderson.md

 “I wouldn’t complain.”
 “Mention how your dazzling eyes glisten in the fireworks like burning embers?”
 “That would be nice.”
-“Expound on how your lips are so perfectly red that they could leave any man breathless with wonder, yet drive him compose the most brilliant of poetry each time he recalled the moment?”
+“Expound on how your lips are so perfectly red that they could leave any man breathless with wonder, yet drive him to compose the most brilliant of poetry each time he recalled the moment?”
 “I’d be flattered for certain.”
 “And you claim you want these reactions from me?”
 “I do.”